-Handicap International is working with communities and local authorities, developing emergency plans and improving alert and evacuation systems.
+Humanity & Inclusion is working with communities and local authorities, notably by developing emergency plans, and improving emergency warning and evacuation systems.
 This work takes into account the specific needs of people with disabilities.
-The organisation is also able to immediately dispatch health professionals (doctors, nurses, and so on) to ensure earthquake victims receive immediate care and treatment.
+The organisation is also implementing a system capable of immediately dispatching health professionals (doctors, nurses, and so on) to ensure earthquake victims receive immediate care and treatment.

-Handicap International also supports five rehabilitation centres in Nepal, enabling thousands of people in the country to benefit from physiotherapy and orthopaedic fitting, and works to improve rehabilitation services in eight earthquake-affected districts.
+Humanity & Inclusion trains teachers and promotes access to education for children with special education needs, particularly children with disabilities in 16 districts, through the “Reading for All” project.
+In addition, the organisation supports five rehabilitation centres in Nepal, enabling thousands of people in the country to benefit from physiotherapy and orthopaedic fitting, and works to improve rehabilitation services in earthquake-affected districts.

 The organisation also facilitates the professional inclusion of people with disabilities.
 It provides personalised support and advice, and helps them to undertake training to practise the professional activity of their choice.
 The organisation also raises employers' awareness of disability and works with professional inclusion services to meet the specific needs of people with disabilities.

-Lastly, the organisation works to improve the protection and rights of prisoners and to prevent the mistreatment (including torture) of detainees and the onset of long-term chronic conditions caused by imprisonment.
-Handicap International also improves the living conditions of prisoners and access to essential services, including water, food and healthcare.
+Humanity & Inclusion works to improve the protection and rights of prisoners and to prevent the mistreatment (including torture) of detainees and the onset of long-term sequelae caused by imprisonment.
+It also improves the living conditions of prisoners and access to essential services, including water, food and healthcare.

 Over 40% of the population lives below the poverty line.
 The livelihoods of three-quarters of the population depend on agriculture.
 Its economic development was hindered by the conflict between the government authorities and Maoist insurgents (1996-2006), who are today integrated into the democratic process.
 This conflict left 12,000 dead and displaced hundreds of thousands of people.
 It also left many veterans of the war with disabilities.
 Today the country is working towards democracy and is in a period of relative stability.